 My leadership and professional journey started with employment as a community center manager for the City of Jacksonville, Florida.
 Other positions I have held include personnel and benefits specialist for Westinghouse Electric Corporation’s Offshore Power Systems; assistant campaign director with United Way of Metropolitan Atlanta; and consultant with Coleman Management Consultants.

 As a child growing up in Jacksonville, Florida, I learned the value of community service.
 It is important to me personally and professionally.
 I have held significant community service and economic development positions with chambers of commerce and economic development boards.
 I am an alumna of Leadership Jacksonville, Leadership Atlanta, Leadership Mobile, Leadership Birmingham, and Leadership Alabama.
-Over the years, I have served on numerous non-profit boards.
+Over the years, I have served on numerous non-profit boards and was privileged to serve on the Board of Governors at Brookwood Hospital in Birmingham, Alabama .

 I am a graduate of Jacksonville University (Florida) with a degree in Political Science and Government.
 I am also a graduate of Harvard University Graduate School of Business Advanced Management, International Senior Managers Program (AMP 157).